 - Na Wu-Arnold, who came from China to the United States by herself in 2012, graduated with an associate degree in nursing from HACC’s Gettysburg Campus.
 Living in Hanover, she worked 70 hours every week in a Chinese restaurant for almost three years while attending HACC part time.
 Then, she worked part-time as a nursing assistant while taking classes full time.
 Wu-Arnold said, “Thanks to HACC, I already got three job offers even before graduation!
 I have never been this confident about my future.
 HACC has been making huge changes in my life!”
 She plans to continue her education at Millersville University or Bloomsburg University and earn a bachelor’s degree in nursing.
 To hear more from Wu-Arnold, please view this video.

 Photos of these graduates and more are available online.
-A full list of fall 2018 graduates will be available soon in our online newsroom.
+A full list of fall 2018 graduates is available here.

 Additionally, the College received support from its Commencement sponsor, AAA Central Penn.